About This Chapter

 MTLE Chemistry: Nature of Science - Chapter Summary

 Check out this chapter on the nature of science.
-It can be particularly useful if you're interested in building upon what you already know or are planning to take the MTLE Chemistry exam soon.
-The following topics are highlighted:
+It can be particularly useful if you are planning to take the MTLE Chemistry exam soon.
+The following objectives are highlighted:

 Learn from the experience of seasoned instructors as you prepare for the MTLE Chemistry exam.
 The lessons in this chapter are short, engaging and completely mobile.
 Watch online with your tablet, smartphone or laptop computer.
-Consult the transcripts and look up the important terms that are in bold print.
+Consult the transcripts for important terms highlighted in bold print.

 1. What is Chemistry? - Definition, History & Branches